SS Empire Curlew (1945): Description

-The ship was propelled by a triple expansion steam engine.
+The ship was propelled by a triple expansion-steam engine.
 The engine was built by Lobnitz, Renfrew.
 It drove twin screw propellers and could propel the ship at 13 kn.

-In Royal Navy service, the ship had a complement of 14 and capacity for 90 troops.
-Armament was 8 x 20mm AA guns.
+In Royal Navy service, the ship had a complement of 14 and a capacity for 90 troops.
+The armament was 8 x 20mm AA guns.

 History

 HMS LST 3042 was launched on 31 January 1945, and completed in November 1945.
 She was commissioned on 16 November 1945.
 In 1947, she was renamed HMS Hunter.
 Hunter was later laid up on the River Clyde.

 In 1956, during the Suez Crisis, she was requisitioned by the Ministry of Transport and renamed Empire Curlew.
 She was converted by John Brown & Company at their Dalmuir yard.
 She was placed under the management of the Atlantic Steam Navigation Company.
-In 1962, management was transferred to the British-India Steam Navigation Co Ltd. In April 1962, Empire Curlew was advertised for sale as lying at Malta, along with Empire Baltic.
-She arrived 20 August 1962 at La Spezia, Italy for scrapping.
+In 1962, management was transferred to the British-India Steam Navigation Co Ltd. In April 1962, Empire Curlew was advertised for sale as lying in Malta, along with Empire Baltic.
+She arrived on 20 August 1962 at La Spezia, Italy for scrapping.